 The structural fill will only accept CCPs that it is permitted to receive.
-The appropriate toxicity characteristic leaching procedure (TCLP) analysis, as described in the Operations Plan, will be performed and submitted to NCDENR at least 60 days prior to accepting CCPs; the process will be repeated if the source changes.
+The appropriate toxicity characteristic leaching procedure (TCLP) analyses are included in the Related Documents section of this application.
+The process will be repeated if the source changes.
 Any load that contains materials or CCPs that the structural fill is not allowed to accept will not be placed in the structural fill.